Hysteria in the Georgian Era

-These varied symptoms and actions were usually followed by “sleep, convulsions, copious discharge of limpid urine, [sometimes gas was passed, or a frothy saliva … discharged from the mouth].”
+In the eighteenth and nineteenth centuries, hysteria’s varied symptoms were usually followed by “sleep, convulsions, copious discharge of limpid urine, [sometimes gas was passed, or a frothy saliva … discharged from the mouth].”
 Sufferers also usually claimed to have no memory of the incident but reported they felt sore all over or had severe head pain.

 Physician treatments for the condition varied.
-Usually, some sort of anti-hysteric, purgative, or antispasmodic was given.
+In the eighteenth-century French physician Philippe Pinel was instrumental in the development of a more humane psychological approach to the custody and care of psychiatric patients.
+He therefore freed hysteria patients detained at Paris’ Salpêtrière asylum stating that kindness and sensitivity were needed to formulate good care.
+Other physicians used different approaches.
+Some prescribed some sort of anti-hysteric, purgative, or antispasmodic.
 Sometimes bleeding or cupping was recommended.
 Doctors also tried to subdue the sufferers’ passions and relieve their mental anxiety.
 This was thought to be best achieved by focusing on the person’s bowels and digestion and resulted in sufferers being advised to eat light meals and little meat.
 Sufferers were also told to avoid getting cold, exercise in the open air, and strengthen their minds with healthy pursuits and “rational amusement.”

 - Hooper, Robert, A New Medical Dictionary, 1817, p.
 398.